Dhruv-krishn-a/LMS-MERN/README.md

 - Admin can regulate user access to particular data
 - Account credentials are sent over mail once the user account is created
-- Tutors can provide homework, assignment and quizzes to students
+- Tutors can provide homework, assignments, and quizzes to students
 - Students can monitor their performance and assess their progress using an LMS.
 - Students can raise doubts
 - Tutors can add responses to doubts